Watson-Personal-Assistant/developer/_content/audio/interface.md

 ---
- Audio streaming interface specification for a multi-tenant audio gatewawy
+title: Audio streaming interface specification
+weight: 20
 ---
-Audio streaming between the multi-tenant audio gateway and the audio client uses a web socket interface.
+Audio streaming between a multi-tenant audio gateway and an audio client uses a web socket interface.

 ### Communication Messages
 Messages are used on the web socket interface to communicate between the audio client and the audio gateway.
 All messages are in JSON format.
 Each message includes a transaction ID that is used by the audio gateway to track the transaction.
 To ensure that each ID is unique, consider using a globally unique identifier (GUID) for the transaction ID.